exemuel/indiegogo-scrapper/README.md

 # indiegogo-scrapper
-Indiegogo Scraper merupakan perangkat untuk mengikis web Indiegogo.
-Perangkat ini menggunakan set data proyek di Indiegogo oleh Web Robots yaitu Indiegogo Datasets sebagai masukan untuk mengikis data teks pada menu Story, FAQ, Updates, dan Discussion.
-Serta data pada Basic Section.
+Indiegogo Scraper is a tool for scraping the Indiegogo web.
+This tool uses project datasets on Indiegogo by Web Robots, namely Indiegogo Datasets as input to scrape text data on the Story, FAQ, Updates, and Discussion menus.
+As well as data on the Basic Section.